plyycajk/tracking-data-proof-of-concept/README.md

 ![Hovering on a student](Images/Hover.gif)

-Where a particular student is of interest (for example where their mock results for a subject are much higher than their final GCSE performance), clicking on a datapoint on the boxplot will bring up another scatter graph that shows the performance by that student across all of their subjects.
+Where a particular student is of interest (for example where their mock results for a subject are much higher than their final GCSE performance), <b>clicking</b> on a datapoint on the boxplot will bring up another scatter graph that shows the performance by that student across all of their subjects.
 This is useful for reviewing if they under/overpeformed their baseline across all subjects or particular subgroups of subjects.

 ![Subject Comparison](Images/Comparisonsmov.gif)